chaseruskin/orbit/docs/src/5_reference/4_environment_variables.md

 - `NO_COLOR` - does not print colorized output when set to a value.

+- `EDITOR` - chooses this value as the default text editor when no `core.editor` key is present in the config.toml

 <!--
 - `ORBIT_BUILD_DIR` - directory to locate the `blueprint.tsv` file within the current IP.
 By default is called `build`.
 -->